nemati768/Path/contents/path/claims-verification/feminism.md

 ### One is not born woman, but becomes woman

+This sentence is wrong.
 One is born with either XX, or XY chromosomes.
 Thus one IS BORN that way.